darlinglasting/Harvest/README.md

 ## What is Dumper?

-Dumper is a simple script that fetches any scripts and remotes in a game and writes them to workspace.
+Dumper is a simple script that grabs all scripts and remotes in a game and writes them to your workspace for you too read and use.
 Scripts will not decompile if you do not have a decompiler.
+If your executor’s decompiler is poor, it may cause significant lag in larger games.
+If you find a fix to this issue, please DM me.

 If you want something added, fixed, or anything else, feel free to DM me.